Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Numerical examples

 We then compare the FRCs of two optimal structures shown in Fig.~\ref{fig:optHarden-gamma0001} using \texttt{SSMTool}.
 The lower-left panel of Fig.~\ref{fig:optHarden-gamma0001} presents the FRCs computed under a forcing amplitude of $f^{\mathrm{ext}} = 5 \times 10^{9}$, where the vertical axis $\Vert z_{\rm{out1}} \Vert_\infty$ denotes the vibration amplitude at node ($x$, $y$) = (500, 50).
 At this excitation level, the FRC peak of $c_\mathrm{nl}$ is lower than that of $c_{\gamma}$.
 Moreover, the hardening behavior of the FRCs is not prominent, as the forcing is too weak to activate significant nonlinear effects in the optimized layouts.
 Therefore, we increase the forcing amplitude to $f^{\mathrm{ext}} = 2 \times 10^{10}$ and recompute the FRCs for both designs.
 The resulting curves are shown in the lower-middle panel of Fig.~\ref{fig:optHarden-gamma0001}, where the FRC peak of $c_\mathrm{nl}$ remains lower than that of $c_{\gamma}$.
 Additionally, as the forcing amplitude increases, two SN bifurcation points are observed on the FRCs.

 Since one of the SN bifurcation points lies close to the peak of the FRC, the variation of the FRC peak with respect to the forcing amplitude $\epsilon$ can be studied via the SN bifurcation curves.
 As seen in the lower-right panel of Fig.~\ref{fig:optHarden-gamma0001}, we allow for the variations in the forcing amplitude with $\epsilon = [0.01, 1.2]\epsilon_o$ with $\epsilon_o= 0.01$ to investigate how the SN bifurcations evolve with varying $\epsilon$.
 We can see that the variation amplitude of SN bifurcations of optimal layout $c_\mathrm{nl}$ is lower than that of $c_{\gamma}$.
 Consequently, as the forcing amplitude increases, the peak of FRC of $c_\mathrm{nl}$ remains lower than that of $c_{\gamma}$.
 To verify the convergence of the reduced-order model, we recomputed the SN bifurcation curves using an SSM reduction truncated at $\mathcal{O}(7)$.
 As shown in the same panel, the results confirm the convergence.
-Finally, the computational performance for $\gamma_{\mathrm{target}} = 1 \times 10^{-3}$ is summarized in Table~\ref{tab:comp_perf_ex2_gamma1e-3}.
+Finally, the computational performance for $\gamma_{\mathrm{target}} = 1 \times 10^{-3}$ is summarized in Table~\ref{tab:comp_perf_ex2_gamma1e-3}.~Here the stopping criterion for the optimization of $c_{\text{nl}}$ is the same as that of Sec 5.1.
+As for the optimization problem with objective $c_\gamma$, since the objective function $c_\gamma \approx 0$ during optimization iterations, it is not suitable for judgment to optimize convergence.
+Thus, we take satisfaction of all constraints and the convergence of the design variable as the judgment, i.e., $\max|{\bar{\mathbf{\mu}}^{(i)}-\bar{\mathbf{\mu}}^{(i-1)}}|<10^{-2}$.